-• A modal will appear while Search Exploration refreshes.
+- 2. Review the guery string to ensure that it is structured as intended. - 3.
+Run the exploratory search.
 This may take a minute, since this will run a pre-search of PubMed.

 When you update search exploration, the references in your nest will not change.
 The records and data returned from this step will only be used for Search Exploration.